tillbiskup/evedata/docs/architecture.rst

 Generally, the evefile subpackage, as mentioned already in the :doc:`Concepts <concepts>` section, provides the interface towards the persistence layer (eveH5 files).
 This is a rather low-level interface focussing at a faithful representation of all information available in an eveH5 file as well as the corresponding scan description (SCML), as long as the latter is available.

+Furthermore, the evefile subpackage provides a stable abstraction of the contents of an eveH5 file and is hence *not* concerned with different versions of both, the eveH5 file structure and the SCML schema.
+The data model provided here needs to be powerful (and modular) enough to allow for representing all currently existing data files (regardless of their eveH5 and SCML schema versions) and future-proof to not change incompatibly (open-closed principle, the "O" in "SOLID) when new requirements arise.

 .. important::